SyedSaadh1/Multi-Step-Form/README.md

 API Integration: Implement backend integration to store form data persistently.
 Enhanced UX: Add animations/transitions between form steps for a smoother user experience.
 Unit Testing: Write unit tests to validate form components and validation functions.

-Author
-Syed Saadh

-Acknowledgements
-This project was inspired by [Challenge Task].

-License
-This project is licensed under the MIT License - see the LICENSE file for details.